ibm-cloud-docs/cephaas/volume_update.md

 5. Click **Map**.
 When mapping completes successfully, the number of hosts that are mapped to the volume is displayed in the **Mapped Hosts** column.

-### Expand block volume size from list view page
+### Expanding block volume size from list view page
-{: #sds-expand-block-volume-size-from-list-view-page}
+{: #expand-block-volume-size-from-list-view-page}
 {: ui}

 To increase the block volume-provisioned size from the list view page, complete the following steps.